mirkobrombin/itchio-bottles-setup/README.md

 # itchio-bottles-setup
-This script set-up a custom wine executable that is found and used by itch.io to start Windows games in a prefix created with Bottles.
+This script sets up a custom wine executable that itch.io uses to start Windows games in a prefix created with Bottles.

 ## Installation
 ### Using `curl`